PDP-10/Spacewar/README.md

 ### SW.MAC

-Stanford AI Lab, 1971.
+Stanford AI Lab, 1972 and 1978 versions.
 For the WAITS operating system; uses both PDP-6 and KA10 processors in parallel.
 Draws on a III vector display.